 Maxwell Miller carries with him a world of experience - as a performance artist, musician, artist and world traveler.
 One of the aims in the creation of this deck was to show cultural diversity, and to act as a reflection of the times that it was birthed in.
 Miller sees this deck as a means by which the Seeker may view differing religions and belief systems in relation to each other.

-In delving into the history of Tarot, Miller equates Astrology with the element of Air and the rational world of Air signs; Kabbalah with the element of Earth and the movement between heaven and earth on the Tree of Life; Alchemy with the element of Fire and the creative processes; Tarot with the element of Water and the intu... read more reviews or write a review.
+In delving into the history of Tarot, Miller equates Astrology with the element of Air and the rational world of Air signs; Kabbalah with the element of Earth and the movement between heaven and earth on the Tree of Life; Alchemy with the element of Fire and the creative processes; Tarot with the element of Water and the intu... read more reviews.

 Similar Decks to Universal Tarot